shaleen-wonder-ent/user-guides/Azure_VM_Auto_Tagging.md

-# Definitive Guide: Automatically Tag Azure VMs with Creator ID
+# Guide: Automatically Tag Azure VMs with Creator ID

 This guide details how to build a robust, event-driven solution using an Azure Automation Account to automatically tag newly created Virtual Machines with the creator's identity (`CreatorId`) and the [...]